 Assume you were the mayor of Los Angeles.
 How would you go about reducing the spread of disease in your city?
 Would you regulate construction?
 Offer free immunizations against certain diseases?
 Now assume you were the mayor of Jakarta.
 Would you be able to adopt the same policies?
 How would your approach differ?

-For additional information on human health and climate changethe worldwide rise in temperatures that has been blamed for severe weather in many parts of the world., please click here.
+For additional information on human health and climate change, please click here.